poochi/poochi.github.io/about.md

 </p>

-* Im known as *poochi* whenever im online, wherever im online
+* I'm known as *poochi* whenever im online, wherever im online
-* I did my undergrad in Electronics and Communication Engineering at <a href="http://www.nitt.edu">NIT Trichy </a>
+* I finished my undergrad in Electronics and Communication Engineering at <a href="http://www.nitt.edu">NIT Trichy </a>
-* Im addicted to simplicity and elegance in Math, Programming and perhaps in life
+* I'm addicted to simplicity and elegance in Math, Programming and perhaps in life
-* Im baffled by our Economic structure always wondering What prevents it from collapsing ?
+* I'm baffled by our Economic structure always wondering What prevents it from collapsing ?
 * An admirer of <a href="http://en.wikipedia.org/wiki/Raghuram_Rajan">*Raghuram Rajan* </a> and, my bestfriend,*Chitra*
 * I like reading, philosophical,short stories by *Guy-De-Maupassant* (*The Necklace* is my favourite)
-* I played cricket for my district as an off-break spin bowler and Right-hand batsman
+* I played cricket for my district as an off-break spin bowler and right-hand batsman

 <p class="message">
-"when you are there to
+"When You are there to
 save me why indeed should I seek others?
 And should you decide not to save me, who else will dare intercede?"
 		- Kaamsikasthakam (Sanskrit verses, as conversing with god, translated)
 </p>
 Thanks for reading!